Listen to this article:

 Iyengar yoga places the most focus on alignment.
 It involves holding the poses for a long time while adjusting the body to find precise positioning.
 Iyengar yoga teachers provide very detailed cues and physical adjustments, which is an excellent way to comprehend how each asana should look and feel.
 It also features the same postures found in other styles, so you can take what you learn from Iyengar and apply it to different classes.

 This is what I did when I started practicing yoga.
 I enjoyed faster-paced styles like Ashtanga and Vinyasa, but I was never sure of the proper alignment.
 Then I tried Iyengar yoga.
-Iyengar was not the most fun yoga practice compared to the dynamic sequences.
+Iyengar was not the most exciting yoga practice compared to the dynamic sequences.
 Still, I could see its importance, so I continued learning yoga for two years alongside other styles.

 Now I advise my students to do the same.
 Knowing the correct alignment will prevent you from injuring yourself or harming your body in the more challenging styles.